AidaDSP/AIDA-X/README.md

 The plugin format support together with the custom GUI is made with [DPF](https://github.com/DISTRHO/DPF), which allows a single codebase to export for many audio plugins at once (amongst other nice features).

-Impulse Response handling is done with the help of a custom fork of[FFTConvolver](https://github.com/falkTX/FFTConvolver.git), together with [r8brain-free-src](https://github.com/avaneev/r8brain-free-src.git) for runtime audio file resampling.
+Impulse Response handling is done with the help of a custom fork of [FFTConvolver](https://github.com/falkTX/FFTConvolver.git), together with [r8brain-free-src](https://github.com/avaneev/r8brain-free-src.git) for runtime audio file resampling.

 #### Generate json models ####